Bonerdelli/stock-screener/README.md

 # Stock Screener Application

-This demo project is an Angular-based application for a cryptocurrency stock screener.
+This demo project is an Angular-based application for a cryptocurrency stock screener See task description in TASK.md.

 ## Requirements